Lumen gentium: Chapter 7: The Eschatological Nature of the Pilgrim Church and Its Union with the Church in Heaven (48–51)

-This chapter affirms the oneness of the Church on earth with the Church in heaven.
+Chapter 7 affirms the oneness of the Church on earth with the Church in heaven.
 It makes an indirect allusion to the future fulfillment of Bible prophecy in history.
 It continues themes of sanctification and holiness from earlier sections.
 It affirms the ancient Church practices of remembering the saints and imploring their intercession.
 It affirms "the sacred Liturgy, wherein the power of the Holy Spirit acts upon us through sacramental signs" and anticipates worship in heaven.